snyk/kubernetes-monitor/README.md

 ## Prerequisites ##

-*Note that at present the monitor works only if using Docker as the container runtime.*
+*Note that by default the monitor uses Docker to scan your cluster and requires Docker to be your container runtime.*
+*Alternatively, you can enable static analysis, which allows the use of any container runtime.*

 The Snyk monitor (`kubernetes-monitor`) requires some minimal configuration items in order to work correctly.